bbachi/vuejs-java-example/README.md

-# vuejs-java-example
+# angular-java-example
-Example Project to demonstrate how to develop Vuejs with Java Backend
+This is an example project of angular with java